 - Routine physical examinations, vaccinations, etc. will not be funded.

 - Spays and neuters will not be funded, unless the procedure is essential to the continued health of the animal.

 - General prophylactic dental care isn't eligible for funding.
 Other dental procedures like extractions are considered on a case-by-case basis.

 Farley is the name of a character developed by Canadian artist and cartoonist Lynn Johnston.
 The beloved sheepdog was a member of the Patterson family in Lynn Johnston's syndicated comic strip, For Better or For Worse®.
 The name of the Farley Foundation is a tribute to the sheepdog who eventually died in the comic while attempting to save April Patterson, who had fallen in a ravine.

 We're grateful to Lynn Johnston for lending the Farley image to the Foundation.
 Read more about her on the Farley Foundation site.

 The Farley Foundation relies on donations to provide necessary veterinary care to sick/injured pets owned by people in need across Ontario.
 Consider making your donation "in honour of" or "in memory of" a pet or loved one.

 Donations of any amount are appreciated.
 Charitable tax receipts are issued donations of $15 or more.

-Make a donation online, or find out about other ways you can donate on the Farley Foundation's Support page.
+Make a donation online, or find out about other ways you can donate on the Farley Foundation website.